ibm-cloud-docs/watson-knowledge-studio/tutorials-create-project.md

 1. Click the Settings icon to open the Service Details page.
 The page lists all the user IDs that are registered as {{site.data.keyword.knowledgestudioshort}} users.
 Each user ID has one of the following roles (in decreasing order of included permissions):

     - Admin
-    - ProjectManager
+    - Project Manager
-    - HumanAnnotator
+    - Human Annotator

-    For more information about user roles, see [Assembling a team](/docs/services/watson-knowledge-studio/team.html).
+    For information about user roles, see [User roles in {{site.data.keyword.knowledgestudioshort}}](/docs/services/watson-knowledge-studio/roles.html).

 1. Verify that there is at least one user with the Admin role.
 A user ID with this role can create workspaces, and act as a project manager or human annotator.
-1. If you have access to additional user IDs, verify that there are at least two users with the HumanAnnotator role.
+1. If you have access to additional user IDs, verify that there are at least two users with the Human Annotator role.

     > **Note:** Creating a real-life model typically involves multiple human annotators in addition to an administrator or project manager.
 However, for purposes of the tutorial, you can continue with a single user ID.

-1. Optional: Change the role assigned to a user ID.
-Click the **Modify account setting** icon in the **Action** column of the table row for a user ID, and change the assigned user role.
+1. Optional: Change the role that is assigned to a user ID.
+From the **Action** column of the table, click the **Edit** link, an then change the assigned user role.

-    > **Note:** You can upgrade a user ID to a role with greater permissions, but you cannot downgrade a user with an Admin or ProjectManager role to the HumanAnnotator role.
+    > **Note:** You can upgrade a user ID to a role with greater permissions, but you cannot downgrade a user with an Admin or Project Manager role to the Human Annotator role.

 ## Lesson 2: Creating a workspace
 {: #wks_tutless2}